You’re proposing?! That’s awesome. I’m so excited for you!

 Well, that’s another reason to have a photographer there.
 I love playing the role of DJ while I’m taking your photos.
-I’d be happy to create a playlist and start the music at the perfect time. 😉
+I’d be happy to create a playlist, bring a speaker, and start the music at the perfect time. 😉

 There’s nothing more surprising and romantic than “stumbling upon” something set up completely for you.
 Imagine your partner walking through a park to discover a beautiful overlook decorated with flowers, a picnic blanket, rose petals, and framed photos of THEM. 🤯 I mean, you’d instantly look so impressive.

 But before you let your mind run wild with all of the “stuff” you can use to decorate your proposal location, I’d encourage you to keep it (relatively) simple.
 In my opinion, rose petals have the biggest impact for the least cost, and framed photos are the most personalized thing you could add!

 “But won’t decorating my proposal spot will give away the surprise?”

 Yes, walking up to dozens of roses makes it pretty obvious what’s about to happen.
 But is it so bad to let your partner realize what’s happening just a few seconds before you propose?